Log Details¶

 __truncated_id |

-string | Indicates the unique identifier of the log; logs that have been split use the same __truncated_id , with an ID prefix of LT_xxx. |
+string | Represents the unique identifier of the log.
+Split logs use the same __truncated_id, with the ID prefix LT_xxx |

 __truncated_count |

-number | Indicates the total number of logs that have been split. |
+number | Represents the total number of split logs |

 __truncated_number |

-number | Indicates the order of the log split, starting from 0, where 0 represents the first log in the sequence. |
+number | Represents the order of the split log, starting from 0, where 0 indicates the first log in the sequence |

 Obsy AI Error Analysis¶

-- Filter all logs with a status of
+Filter all logs with the status

-- Start anomaly analysis.
+Start the anomaly analysis.

 Error Details¶